 What if I wish a bit more than just traveling to Vietnam in 2 weeks?

 Some people who tend not to see one destination at a time but several.
 This is when after taking a long flight from the other side of the global, people just don’t want to waste that flight time and see just one place.
 It’s often the case when a lot of people from North America and the Europeans plan to see Vietnam in two weeks, including a short extension to either Luang Prabang in Laos or Angkor Wat in Cambodia.
-It means that you are going to squeeze your Vietnam program a bit and to save time for the extension.
+It means that you will squeeze your Vietnam program a bit and save time for the extension.
 Southern Vietnam itinerary is worth to be put off in this case.

 Now, see if this suggested itinerary will fit with the Ankor Wat lovers; Hanoi (2 days) – Ninh Binh & Halong Bay (3 days) – Hue (2 days) – Hoi An (3 days) – Siem Reap – Angkor Thom – Angkor Wat (4 days).
 The same itinerary will also work if you like the Laos extension for the last 4 days out of the Vietnam itinerary 2 weeks.
 It is totally doable this way as Danang International Airport is now serving direct flights both to these two cities – Luang Prabang and Siem Reap.